 Important note: if you apply a heat protecting spray before curlers or straighteners, always make sure the product dries out before you use the hot tools.
 Applying heat on wet hair literally fries them, which causes immense damage.

-Related Post: Top 10 Heat Protectant Hair Products
+Related Post: Top 6 Heat Protectant Hair Products and How to Use Them

 Think smoothing creams and shine sprays to get a sleek, polished, and frizz-free look.
 If you like reading ingredients as much as we do, bear in mind that ideally, silicones shouldn’t be listed as the first three in the list on the bottle.
 Although silicones create a protective layer around hair shafts, this ingredient can also create buildup which causes hair breakage and a dull look.